-Specific national training courses, National Camping School, Leave No Trace Master Educator, National Youth Leadership Training (NYLT), Wood Badge, and OA trainings such as NLS, are subject to the short-term camp requirements, regardless of format or duration.
+Specific national training courses, National Camping School, Leave No Trace Level II Instructor, National Youth Leadership Training (NYLT), Wood Badge, and OA trainings such as NLS, are subject to the short-term camp requirements, regardless of format or duration.

-All other national training courses designation must be determined based on the number of nights of the camp (such as SEAL, Powderhorn, KODIAK).
+All other national training courses designation must be determined based on the number of nights of the camp (such as Powderhorn or KODIAK).